Relintai/pandemonium_engine_docs/development/compiling/introduction_to_the_buildsystem.rst

     extra_suffix = "game_title"

 You can also disable some of the builtin modules before compiling, saving some time it takes to build the engine.
-See :ref:`doc_optimizing_for_size` page for more details.
+See `doc_optimizing_for_size` page for more details.

 .. seealso::